-Upon successful completion of all requirements of their chosen program of study, students will be awarded the certificate or diploma that they have earned.
+Upon successful completion of all requirements of their chosen program of study, students will be awarded the diploma or degree that they have earned.

-To be eligible for graduation, students must have
+To be eligible for graduation, students must have:

-- Accumulated, with passing grades, the required number of credit hours within the student's program of study by the last day of the graduating term or within the timeframe prescribed in the incomplete grade policy - Achieved a Cumulative Grade Point Average (CGPA) of at least 2.0 - Completed the program within 1.5 times the program's length as published in the Standards of Academic Progress policy in this catalog - Verified satisfactory completion of all program criteria for graduation with the Dean of Education, Registrar, Financial Aid, and Career Services - Returned any school property, including books and equipment - Made satisfactory arrangements with the Business Office to meet all financial obligations to the Institute.
+- 1) Accumulated, with passing grades, the required number of credit hours within the student's program of study by the last day of the graduating term or within the timeframe prescribed in the incomplete grade policy. - 2) Achieved a Cumulative Grade Point Average (CGPA) of at least 2.0 - 3) Completed the program within 1.5 times the program's length as published in the Standards of Satisfactory Academic Progress policy in this catalog - 4) Verified satisfactory completion of all program criteria for graduation with the Director of Education, Registrar, Financial Aid, and Career Services - 5) Returned any school property, including books and equipment - 6) The student has made satisfactory arrangements with the Business Office to meet all financial obligations to the Institute.